 As first spotted on Twitter, the Microsoft Store now contains a dedicated page for Windows Subsystem for Android.

-But although it’s free to download, it currently only pops up a blank window when you install and open it on Windows 11.
+Back when we first reported this, even though it was free to download, it only popped up a blank window when you install and open it on Windows 11.

-Trying to install it on a Windows 10 device will yield absolutely no results because you can’t even do it in the first place.
+Trying to install it on a Windows 10 device would yield absolutely no results because you can’t even do it in the first place.

 However, this store listing also contains some details that most users interested in this field will find interesting.

 First, the minimum requirements have been listed as Windows 10 version 22000.0 or greater, which is the same branch as what we have on the Beta Channel currently.

 Microsoft has shared several advantages of installing the Store version of WSL, such as faster updates, better error printing, WSLg and WSL packed in a single package, and the ability to opt-in for systemd support, among many other things.

 Some of the other improvements introduced by backporting the Microsoft Store version of WSL to Windows 10 and making it the default experience on both OSes also include:

 - wsl.exe –install will now automatically install the Store version of WSL, and will no longer enable the Windows Subsystem for Linux optional component, or install the WSL kernel or WSLg MSI packages as they are no longer needed (The Virtual machine platform optional component will still be enabled, and by default Ubuntu will still be installed).